 How do divorcing couples decide whether sole or joint custody is best?

 Sometimes, divorcing couples decide custody based on a joint legal and physical custody arrangement so that the parties confer on all decisions, including the day-to-day decisions.
 Many plans are a fusion of joint legal and physical custody and the parties agree in advance to what the parent of primary residence will do, such as doctor appointments.

 Sometimes the parties agree that the parent of primary residence has the ability to pick the nursery school.
 Other plans have the parent of primary residence having to confer with the parent of alternate residence on the choice of nursery schools or the choice of churches, or religion.
 If one parent has always been the parent that took care of the doctors, teachers, schools, then the parties may agree that that parent will continue in that function.

-However, if the parties are now divorcing and the parent of alternate residence feels that they now want to be more involved, it's appropriate, that because they're getting a divorce, then the parties may agree that neither party will choose a doctor without conferring with the other parent and entering into an agreement.
+However, if the parties are now divorcing and the parent of alternate residence feels that they now want to be more involved, then the parties may agree that neither party will choose a doctor without conferring with the other parent and entering into an agreement.

 So when it comes to how divorcing couples decide custody, the main factors to keep in mind is always the child and the dynamics that will work best for your family going forward to remain a healthy line of communication and decision making.